-The machine, which appeared at the Moscow-based PC Salyut (part of the UEC within the Rostec Group), is capable of performing sequential electron beam welding of six parts at once in a single operation.
-The parts for rotor assemblies and aircraft engine housings are manufactured in a vacuum.
+The machine, which appeared at the Moscow PC Salyut (part of the UEC within the Rostec Group), is capable of performing sequential electron beam welding of six parts at once in a single operation.
+The parts of rotor assemblies and aircraft engine housings are manufactured in a vacuum.

 Specialists have already started welding the first products on the new equipment.
-According to PC Salyut, creating the vacuum necessary for electron beam welding in the machine takes only a few minutes, instead of 20 minutes as on similar devices of the previous generation.
+According to PC Salyut, the creation of a vacuum necessary for electron beam welding in the machine takes only a few minutes, instead of 20 minutes as on similar devices of the previous generation.
 This significantly speeds up the production process.

 In 2025, it is planned to merge this production complex and MMP named after V.V.
 Chernyshev to create the largest aviation engine building center in Moscow.